jxfuller1/Extended-QTableView/README.md

 11) Current Filters applied will show up below footer
 12) Date column datatype added that allows you to change the date with a Calendar popup in main table and sub-tables
 13) Optional add/remove rows in main table and sub-tables by right clicking vertical headers
+14) Option to make table editing only happen on double clicks   (double clicking opens up qdialog to change data for row)

 Features left to finish: